magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 and copy into it the following very simple `html` code which resemble
-both the corresponding `index.html` file from the react tutorial and
+both the `index.html` file from the react tutorial and the
-the `index.html` file from the `modern-cljs` project.
+`index.html` file from the `modern-cljs` project.

 ```html